-Restoration of Gun Rights
+Florida Restoration of Gun Rights

-In Jacksonville, Florida, a convicted felon does not have certain civil rights, including the right to possess or use firearms.
-Normally, a Florida resident has the right to own firearms (guns), right to vote, serve on a jury, hold public office, and obtain an occupational license.
-However, if you are a Florida resident and a convicted felon, you probably lost these rights.
-Even if you have had your civil rights restored, the right to own firearms is different.
+Restoration of Gun Rights in Florida requires an application with the Board of Clemency.
+In Jacksonville, Florida, a convicted felon does not have certain civil rights, including the right to possess or use guns, firearms, or ammunition.
+Typically, a Florida resident has the right to own firearms (guns), right to vote, serve on a jury, hold public office, and obtain an occupational license.
+However, if you are a Florida resident and a convicted felon, you probably lost the right to purchase or possess a firearm (gun).
+Even if you have had your civil rights restored, the right to own guns or firearms is different.

-The requirements for consideration of a restoration of firearms rights in Florida include:
+The requirements for consideration to restore your gun or firearms rights in Florida include: